 New Jersey is a leader in this EDC-5 initiative, incorporating crowdsourcing data to advance operations since 2008 through the following activities:

 Acquired Two Probe Data Sets.
-This crowdsourcing data from INRIX and HERE (via TRANSCOM partnership) is used in day-to-day operations for roadway management and event after actions.
+Crowdsourcing data from INRIX and HERE (via TRANSCOM partnership) is used for real-time performance management and traffic monitoring for roadway management and event after actions.

 Incorporated Crowdsourcing Data Sets.
 TRANSCOM tools such as Data Fusion Engine (DFE) and Selected Priorities Applied to Evaluate Links (SPATEL) aggregate all available data sources for operations, analysis, and performance measures.